-Executive Master of Science in Crisis and Emergency Management
+Master of Science - Executive Crisis and Emergency Management (ECEM)

 This degree is designed to give students the theoretical and practical knowledge necessary to become leaders in their profession.
 Specifically, the mission of the program is to provide a well-rounded graduate learning experience to current and future crisis and emergency management leaders for effectively addressing natural, intentional, and technical disasters.

 This program is geared for individuals who are working full-time and cannot easily come to campus and is principally completed on-line with six long weekends on campus.
 Students learn: The general framework of Emergency Management and Homeland Security; Leadership, management and coordination skills for Emergency Management and Homeland Security; Community preparedness, mitigation, response and recovery from natural and man-made disasters; and, actually participate in exercise planning and execution.